TED TODD FLOORING

 Parquet Wood Flooring

-As well as this, parquet blocks are also used for panel designs, which involve patterns surrounded a border that are fixed into panels.
+As well as this, parquet blocks are also used for panel designs.
 Popular panel designs using parquetry include parquet de Versailles, parquet de Chevney and parquet de Ardeche.

 What Parquet Patterns can I create?

 We have many different parquet flooring designs at Ted Todd, including panels that come ready to install, and loose herringbone and chevron blocks that you can create your own patterns with.
 We also have small parquet components available, such as squares, so the pattern options you can choose from are limitless.
 Our most popular parquet flooring patterns include:

 One of the most enduring parquet patterns is herringbone.
 Made up of individual blocks, the end of each block meets the side of another in a ‘zig-zag’ pattern.
 These blocks can also be placed in a double herringbone pattern, a basket weave pattern, or can be used with squares to create continuous Versailles, which is the same as parquet de Versailles, but without the border.
 All of these patterns work wonderfully as ways to tie multiple spaces together, or in expansive or irregular shaped rooms.

 Chevron Parquet Flooring

 Chevron creates a similar pattern to herringbone, but has a more angular, geometric look to it.
 The end of each chevron block is engineered to a point, and so really makes a statement.
 One stand-out way to use chevron is to run a skinny plank down the centre of each run of parquet blocks.
 Chevron looks great in both large and narrow spaces.
 It works particularly well in transitional spaces such as hallways, corridors and break out areas, as it draws the eye and leads you from one space to the next.